That thou art blamed shall not be thy defect,

 to it with an ‘or’.
 In sonnet 80 it seems that the Poet has capitulated to the

-rivals, but then sonnet 81 reasserts the logic the Poet articulates throughout
+inferior Poets, but then sonnet 81 reasserts the logic the Poet articulates throughout

 the set.
 The two sonnets have to be read together to appreciate the irony